BurningStars: Say your name, your position in the band and something about yourself.

 BS: It's been 10 years since your last album, how has the music industry changed since then?

-independent to go head to head with the major labels with the Internet and especially with MySpace.
-It also seems that
+to go head to head with the major labels with the Internet and especially with MySpace.
+It also seems that more and more

-more and more there is a greater percentage of bands that are "packaged" to sell records and are not about the music
+there is a greater percentage of bands that are "packaged" to sell records and are not about the music at all.

 BS: Why 10 years between albums?